 Dollop large spoonfuls of the tamale mixture down the middle of the pan on top of the pork and beans.

 Carefully use a spoon to spread the tamale out to the edges of the pan.
-Load into Suvie and cook.
+Insert pan into your Suvie, input settings, and cook now or schedule.
 (Note: If you are using a delayed start cover the pan with aluminum foil to prevent the tamale mixture from drying out).

 Top with shredded cheese and return to Suvie.